Maine School Counselor Certification

 Step 5: Apply for Certification

-You must apply online for the School Counselor Certification through the Maine Educator Information System (MEIS).
+Apply online for the School Counselor Certification through the Maine Educator Information System (MEIS).
 Instructions for creating an account and applying for your certificate can be found here.

 Maine School Counselor Certification Renewal